Technology is a vital tool for the classroom, but do these new digital tools effectively promote student learning?

 Our research focuses on how instructors and students can benefit from the use of technology.
 We are interested in the conditions under which technology, such as clickers and instant messages, allows students to engage with difficult course concepts in new ways and create more avenues for learning.

-See the full bibliography below for a complete list of projects, publications, and presentations related to Teaching with Technology research.
+See below for a complete list of grants, publications, and presentations related to Teaching with Technology research.

 Pazos, P., Chung, J., & Micari, M. (2013).
 Instant Messaging as a task-support tool in information technology organizations.
 Journal of Business Communication, 50(1), 68-86.
 Link to publisher website.

 Ben-David Kolikant, Y., Drane, D., & Calkins, S. (2010).
 Clickers as catalysts for transformation of both students and teachers.
 College Teaching, 58(4), 127-135.
 See publisher's website

 Bode, M., Drane, D., Ben-David Kolikant, Y., & Schuller, M. (2009).
 A clicker approach to teaching calculus.
 Notices of the American Mathematical Society, 56(2), 253–256.
 See publisher's website.

 Aravamudan, N., Calkins, S., Schuller, M., & Rubel, D. (2008).
 Integrating teaching and technology: Facilitating student-centered teaching for graduate students at a research university.
 Journal of Graduate and Professional Student Development.